nlxai/chat-sdk/packages/widget/README.md

 When set to a non-empty string, a small bubble will appear above the chat pin when the chat is not expanded, helping the user understand what the chat is for.
 This bubble appears 3s after the chat is loaded, and disappears after 20s.

-### `initiallyExpanded`

-Sets whether the widget is initially expanded.

-### `useSessionStorage`
+### `storeIn`

-When this option is set to `true`, the state of the chat conversation is persisted in [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) for an hour.
+When this option is set to `"localStorage"` or `"sessionStorage"`, the state of the chat conversation is persisted in [local](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) or [session](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) storage respectively.
 This allows the state and history of the conversation to persist between full page refreshes.

-The information stored in session storage clears if:

-- the browser window is closed.
-- the widget is active on a page with session data set more than an hour before.

-When using this option, `config.triggerWelcomeIntent` will have no effect.

 > When using the session storage feature, it is your responsibility to make sure that your website complies with your data protection and privacy policy requirements.